-So you’re brand new to this thing they call Paganism.
+So you’re brand new to this thing they call witchcraft.
 Everyone seems to be talking about pagan altars, showing off their altars, maybe they’re even asking you what yours looks like.
 But you don’t have an altar set up yet, so what do you do?
-Follow this super EASY guide to set up your pagan altar in 1 day for FREE using things you already own and free gifts from nature.
-Paganism for Beginners 101.
+Follow this super EASY guide to set up your altar in 1 day for FREE using things you already own and free gifts from nature.
+No fancy tools or a ton of money needed.

-How To Set Up Your Pagan Altar in 1 Day for FREE
+How To Set Up Your Witch’s Altar in 1 Day for FREE

 1. Choose Your Altar Space